chvlyl/chvlyl.github.io/index.md

  I'm also interested in financial investments and passed the CFA ([Chartered Financial Analyst](https://www.cfainstitute.org/pages/index.aspx)) Level 1 exam.

 Books I have been reading:

 * [Sophie's World](https://www.amazon.com/Sophies-World-History-Philosophy-Classics/dp/0374530718)
+I have a friend who is a PhD student in Philosophy.
+His research is focused on biology.
+But unlike a biologist, he is studying biology from a philosophical point of view.
+We chat a lot about Philosophy, especially those thought experiments about AI, for example, the famous Chinese Room thought experiment.
+I became interested in Philosophy and asked his recommendation for a beginner’s book.
+This a the book he recommended.

 * [Computer Age Statistical Inference: Algorithms, Evidence, and Data Science](https://www.amazon.com/Computer-Age-Statistical-Inference-Mathematical/dp/1107149894)